 Offer the Chance to Re-Subscribe.

 It happens.
-Someone doesn’t mean to hit the button or they’re still on the fence about it.
+Someone might not mean to hit the button or they’re still on the fence about it.

 Help tip the scales by presenting a “re-subscribe” button after final confirmation.
-You’ll be able to recapture those that were hesitant about walking away from you forever.
+You may be able to recapture those who were hesitant about walking away from you forever.

 Always give the user a chance to turn around and change their mind.